Company offers to pay people to drink coffee

 EAST PROVIDENCE, R.I.
-(WPRI) – Have you ever considered getting applying to get paid to complete surveys, try new foods or perhaps, coffee?
+(WPRI) – Have you ever considered applying to get paid to complete surveys, try new foods or perhaps, drink coffee?

-Buisness.org is offering to pay a Starbucks lover $1,000 to drink coffee at locally owned shops instead.
+Business.org is offering to pay a Starbucks lover $1,000 to drink coffee at locally-owned shops instead.

 The requirements are: